sandra-calvo/Blockchain101-Feb2019/Lab 1 - Deploy your first contract.md

 IMAGE

 In the dialogue that appears, first choose workspace in the left-hand bar, to change into the workspace folder, then click the create folder icon in the top right ( ), enter the name first-contract as the “folder name” and click Create.

 IMAGE

 After making sure you are in the /blockchain/workspace/first-contract folder, click Open in the bottom right.

 IMAGE

 Next, select the “Add to workspace” option that appears at the top of the VSCode window.

 IMAGE

 Wait for the information messages to appear whilst the project is generated as this can take up to a minute or more to complete.

 IMAGE

 You may notice that another copy of the IBP Homepage opens at this point.
 This can safely be closed by clicking on the “x” on the window.

 IMAGE

 We can now switch to the Explorer view briefly to see the files generated by the plugin for the new smart contract.
-To do this you can either press “ctrl + shift + e” on your keyboard or choose the top left folder shaped icon in the activity bar ( ).
+To do this choose the top left folder shaped icon in the activity bar ( ).

 IMAGE

-Click to expand the lib folder and open the my-contract.js file by doubleclicking on it.
+Click to expand the lib folder and open the my-contract.js file by double clicking on it.
 This is the main file for the contract.

 IMAGE